USEPA/provisional_habs/README.md

-# Provisional Harmful Algal Bloom research data for Shubael and Hamblin Ponds in Massachusetts
+# Provisional Harmful Algal Bloom research data

 <!-- badges: start -->
 <!-- badges: end -->

-This repository houses provisional water quality monitoring datasets collected from two ponds in Barnstable, MA.
+This repository houses provisional water quality monitoring datasets collected from Lake Archer in Wrentham, MA and Mashapaug Pond in Providence, RI.
 These data are collected to help track, understand and eventually forecast potential Harmful Algal Blooms (HABs).
-We use several data sources for this effort which include: data buoys, an on-board, flow-through system, aka FLAMe, and water samples that are processed in a lab for various measurements.
+We use several data sources for this effort which
+include: data buoys, an on-board, flow-through system, aka FLAMe, and water samples that are processed in a lab for various measurements.
 The data from these sources are provided here as provisional data and they may change.
 While the data provided here have had quality control checks applied, these data are considered provisional in nature.
 Quality checks may be updated during the course of the research study based upon new findings about the measurement technology.
 Final data versions may incorporate additional quality control checks after further analysis.

 # Provisional Data Access